Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Methodology

 \subsection{Local Training}

 The local training in FSSL consists of a local basic training module and a dual class-aware contrastive module.

 \textbf{Local basic training module} performs the supervised learning of the weak augmentation in labeled clients, and pseudo-label-based consistency learning in unlabeled clients, respectively.
-For simplicity, we use Fixmatch\cite{sohn2020fixmatch} for pseudo-label-based consistency learning in our method.
+For simplicity, we employ the widely used Fixmatch\cite{sohn2020fixmatch} for pseudo-label-based consistency learning in our method.

-\textbf{Dual class-aware contrastive module} considers local class-aware distribution and global class-aware distribution simultaneously.
-For local class-aware distribution, we consider the representation $z$ from the same category as positive pairs and others as negative for a batch sample.
-For global class-aware distribution, we treat the global class prototype from the same category as positive pair and other global class prototypes as negative for a specific sample.
+\textbf{Dual class-aware contrastive module} takes into account both local class-aware distribution and global class-aware distribution.
+For local class-aware distribution, we regard the representation $z$ from the same category as positive pairs and others as negative for a batch sample.
+For global class-aware distribution, we treat the global class prototype from the same category as a positive pair and other global class prototypes as negative for a specific sample.

 Note that DCCFSSL uses data augmentation and extracts representations of samples as follows\cite{zhang2021flexmatch}.

 \textbf{Data augmentation } presents multiple views of a single image.
 A weak augmentation $Aug_w(\cdot)$ and two strong augmentations $Aug_s(\cdot)$ are used for a labeled or unlabeled image $x_i$.